 No. Students who will be on Formal Probation during any portion of their prospective education abroad program are not eligible.
 Students on Formal Probation can, however, apply to participate in an education abroad program in a future semester, provided their Formal Probation will conclude prior to the start of their program.
-Documentation from the Office of Student Conduct and Conflict Resolution will be required.
+Documentation from the Office of Student Conduct and Conflict Resolution or the Office of Institutional Equity and Compliance will be required.

 Can I study abroad if I'm fully suspended from CU?